Universal Functionals in Density Functional Theory: The Uniform Electron Gas and the Local Density Approximation

 where

 is the classical UEG energy discussed later in Section~\ref{sec:classical}, and at large densities like

 \end{theorem}

 The statement involves several constants that will be introduced in the next sections.
 It is believed that $f$ is smooth except at finitely many points corresponding to phase transitions.
-In the case of spin-$1/2$ particles like electrons ($q=2$), numerical simulations in~\cite{BruSahTel-66,PolHan-73,AldCep-80,JonCep-96,ZonLinCep-02,DruRadTraTowNee-04} indicate that there are at least three such points.
-When the density is increased from 0 to $\ii$, the system seems to be going from a ferromagnetic Wigner crystal to a ferromagnetic fluid when $\rho$ passes a certain critical density $\rho_{c,1}$.
-Later, at a $\rho_{c,2}$ the spin polarization starts to decrease continuously until the density reaches a third density $\rho_{c,3}$ where the system becomes a paramagnetic fluid.
-More phase transitions could occur in the solid phase (for instance an anti-ferromagnetic crystal).
-Nothing close to this has been rigorously proved at the moment.
+In the case of spin-$1/2$ particles like electrons ($q=2$), numerical simulations in~\cite{BruSahTel-66,PolHan-73,AldCep-80,JonCep-96,ZonLinCep-02,DruRadTraTowNee-04,HolMor-20,AzaDru-22_ppt} indicate that there might be one or two such points.
+For a long time it was believed that the system can be a ferromagnetic Wigner crystal, a ferromagnetic fluid and a paramagnetic fluid.
+Recent results indicate that the ferromagnetic fluid phase might not exist~\cite{HolMor-20,AzaDru-22_ppt}, however.
+More transitions could occur in the solid phase (for instance an anti-ferromagnetic crystal).
+In spite of the clear numerical evidence that there are phase transitions, proving it remains a very challenging open problem~\cite{BlaLew-15}.
 Several approximate formulas for the function $f$ are used in DFT, including for instance the celebrated Perdew-Wang (PW92) functional~\cite{PerWan-92}.